 Delaware CO2 Budget Trading Program - REGIONAL AUCTION

 To support the state CO2 Budget Trading Program, the RGGI participating states have implemented a regional auction platform to sell CO2 allowances.
-On December 3, 2014, Delaware as a participating state, will offer 829,382 (allocation year 2014) CO2 allowances for sale in the twenty-sixth auction of CO2 emissions allowances .
+On June 5, 2013, Delaware as a participating state, will offer 1,445,307 (allocation year 2013) CO2 allowances for sale in the twentieth auction of CO2 emissions allowances .
 (Read the Auction Notice for more information.)
 Information can be found on the RGGI Executive Summary and the RGGI Web site.

 If you have questions about the RGGI auction, information can be here at Auction FAQs.

-Delaware's schedule for adopting the 2012 RGGI Program Review amendments to Regulation 1147 was as follows:
+Delaware's anticipated schedule for adopting the 2012 RGGI Program Review amendments to Regulation 1147 is:

 - Start Action Notice - Approved on April 23, 2013

 - Discussion Draft Regulatory Language Available - May 14, 2013

 - Proposed Draft Regulatory Language Published in Delaware Register - 3Q13

 - Final Regulatory Language Published in Delaware Register - 4Q13